1 pound ground beef

 Dash of Tabasco Sauce

-3 cups diced fried potatoes
+3 cups diced fried

 3 pieces bacon, cooked and crumbled